-- ANNA supports payment policies for all areas of CKD management that support delivery of care and are consistent with both the standards of professional nephrology nursing established by ANNA and current professionally accepted clinical practice guidelines and standards established by the kidney community. - ANNA believes that patients with CKD under any health plan should have access to education, support services, and clinical care that may improve kidney function, delay disease progression, or improve health status and readiness for the initiation of kidney replacement therapies. - 3.
-ANNA believes that oversight of ESRD facilities should be an ongoing, collaborative effort between CMS and its contractors, including state agencies and ESRD Network organizations, and accreditation organizations.
+- ANNA supports payment policies for all areas of CKD management that support delivery of care and are consistent with both the standards of professional nephrology nursing established by ANNA and current professionally accepted clinical practice guidelines and standards established by the kidney community. - ANNA believes that patients with CKD, regardless of health plan, should have access to education, support services, and clinical care that focuses on prevention, improving kidney function, delaying disease progression or improving health status, and readiness for the initiation of kidney replacement therapies. - 3.
+ANNA believes that oversight of ESRD facilities should be an ongoing, collaborative effort between CMS and its contractors, including state agencies and ESRD Network Organizations, and accreditation organizations.
 Members of the on-site survey teams should be knowledgeable about the various aspects of the delivery of care to individuals with kidney disease. - 4.
-ANNA supports the timely inspection and approval of ESRD facilities that will increase patient's access to care.

-- 5. As the health professional responsible for providing the majority of hands-on care for individuals with ESRD, ANNA believes that a successful and comprehensive Medicare Quality Incentive Program (QIP) must recognize the value of the nurse/patient relationship.
-ANNA encourages CMS to limit new measures to those that are evidence-based and promote the delivery of high-quality care and improved patient outcomes. - 6.
-ANNA supports the Medicare ESRD Prospective Payment System (PPS) and continues to play an active role in commenting on revisions and changes to the PPS and QIP.
-ANNA supports flexibility in the provision of daily or more frequent dialysis, and any other safe and effective emerging treatment modalities for CKD, including incentives for patient self-management.
+ANNA supports the timely inspection and approval of ESRD facilities that will increase access to care. - 5.
+As the RN is accountable for the provision of care for individuals with ESRD, ANNA believes that a successful and comprehensive Medicare Quality Incentive Program (QIP) must recognize the value of the RN in the nurse/patient relationship.
+ANNA encourages CMS to limit measures to those that are valid and reliable, evidence-based, and promote the delivery of high-quality care and improved patient outcomes. - ANNA supports the Medicare ESRD Prospective Payment System (PPS) and continues to play an active role in commenting on revisions and changes to the PPS and QIP.
+ANNA supports flexibility in the provision of daily or more frequent dialysis and any other safe and effective emerging treatment modalities for CKD, including incentives for patient selfmanagement.

-MANAGED CARE AND COMMERCIAL HEALTH PLANS AND THE ESRD POPULATION - (including Medicare and Medicaid)
+COVERAGE AND PAYMENT AND THE ESRD POPULATION - (including Medicare and Medicaid)